Project Unincorporated MN

 Wilkin County

-In Everdell, Jeff stopped to chat with me on the gravel road.
+Everdell, MN, Jeff stopped to chat with me on the gravel road.
 Behind him is the farm he grew up on, which he continues to farm along with one of his sons.
 The land behind and around him makes up almost the entire town of Everdell.
 We joked that this basically makes him the mayor of Everdell.

 Otter Tail County